Marcel Wouda: Swimming career

+World Aquatics Championships

 At the 1998 World Aquatics Championships in Perth, Western Australia Wouda became world champion in the 200 m individual medley and won two silver medals in the 400 m individual medley and the 4×200 m freestyle relay alongside Van den Hoogenband, Van der Zijden and Zuijdweg.
 In April 1999 at the 1999 FINA World Swimming Championships (25 m) in Hong Kong, China Wouda won four medals.
 He became world champion in the 4×200 m freestyle alongside Pieter van den Hoogenband, Johan Kenkhuis and Martijn Zuijdweg.
-He won silver medals in the 400 m individual medley and the 4×100 m freestyle together with Mark Veens, Johan Kenkhuis and Pieter van den Hoogenband, in the 200 m individual medley he won a bronze medal.
+He won silver medals in the 1999 FINA World Swimming Championships (25 m) 400 m individual medley and the 1999 FINA World Swimming Championships (25 m) 4×100 m freestyle together with Mark Veens, Johan Kenkhuis and Pieter van den Hoogenband, in the 1999 FINA World Swimming Championships (25 m) 200 m individual medley he won a bronze medal.
 In the summer of 1999 Wouda took part in the 1999 European Aquatics Championships in Istanbul, Turkey.
-He successfully defended his title in the 200 m individual medley and won the relay titles in the 4×100 m freestyle, with Kenkhuis, Veens and van den Hoogenband, and the 4×100 m medley with Klaas-Erik Zwering, Stefan Aartsen and van den Hoogenband.
-He also won the bronze medal in the 400 m individual medley.
+He successfully defended his title in the 1999 European Aquatics Championships 200 m individual medley and won the relay titles in the 1999 European Aquatics Championships 4×100 m freestyle, with Kenkhuis, Veens and van den Hoogenband, and the 1999 European Aquatics Championships 4×100 m medley with Klaas-Erik Zwering, Stefan Aartsen and van den Hoogenband.
+He also won the bronze medal in the Men's 400 metre individual medley.

-On the road to the Sydney Olympics Wouda took part in the 2000 European Aquatics Championships in Helsinki, Finland where he won a bronze medal in the 4×200 m freestyle together with Martijn Zuijdweg, Mark van der Zijden and Pieter van den Hoogenband.
+On the road to the Sydney Olympics Wouda took part in the 2000 European Aquatics Championships in Helsinki, Finland where he won a bronze medal in the 4 × 200 m freestyle relay together with Martijn Zuijdweg, Mark van der Zijden and Pieter van den Hoogenband.
 Wouda won a bronze medal in the 4×200 m freestyle relay at the 2000 Summer Olympics in Sydney, Australia alongside Martijn Zuijdweg, Johan Kenkhuis and Pieter van den Hoogenband.
 Individually he ended 5th in the 200 m individual medley and 13th in the 100 m breaststroke.
 With the 4×100 m medley team he ended 4th just missing out for a medal alongside Klaas-Erik Zwering, Joris Keizer and Pieter van den Hoogenband.
 In the aftermath of the Sydney Olympics Wouda resigned from swimming.
 Six months later a journalist from Dutch daily NRC Handelsblad, Mark Hoogstad, wrote a book describing the resurrection of Dutch swimming at the hand of Wouda's career.